Expected Policy Gradients for Reinforcement Learning: Universal Expected Policy Gradients

 \subsection{Exponential Family Policies and Polynomial Critics}

 We now describe a general technique to obtain analytic EPG updates for the case when the policy belongs to a certain exponential family and the critic is an arbitrary polynomial.
 This result is significant since polynomials can approximate any continuous function on a bounded interval with arbitrary accuracy \citep{weierstrass1885analytische, stone1948generalized}.
-Since our result holds for a nontrivial class of distributions in the exponential family, it implies that analytic solutions for EPG can almost always be obtained in practice and hence that the Monte Carlo sampling to estimate the inner integral that is typical in SPG is rarely necessary.
+Since our result holds for a nontrivial class of distributions in the exponential family, it implies that analytic solutions for EPG can almost always be obtained in practice and hence that the Monte Carlo sampling to estimate the inner integral that is typical in SPG is not necessary in many cases.

-\begin{lemma}[EPG for Exponential Families with Polynomial Sufficient Statistics] Consider the class of policies parameterised by $\theta$ where: where each entry in the vector $T(a)$ is a (possibly multivariate) polynomial in the entries of the vector $a$.
-Moreover, assume that the critic $\hat{Q}(a)$ is (a possibly multivariate) polynomial in the entries of $a$.
-Then, the policy gradient update is a closed form expression in terms of the uncentered moments of $\pi(\cdot \mid s)$:
+\begin{restatable}[EPG for Exponential Families w.
+Polynomial Sufficient Statistics]{lmm}{epgexpfamily} \ \\ Consider the class of policies parameterized by $\theta$ defined by the formula

+where each entry in the vector $T^s(a)$ is a (possibly multivariate) polynomial in the entries of the vector $a$.
+Moreover, assume that the critic $\hat{Q}(a, s)$ is (a possibly multivariate) polynomial in the entries of $a$.
+Then, the policy gradient update is a closed form expression in terms of the uncentered moments of $\pi(\cdot \mid s)$ and can be written as